-- has the status and authority within the College to carry out the duties of the post, including committing resources and supporting and directing other staff. - is appropriately trained every two years for the role, with updates annually. - acts as a source of support and expertise to the College community. - encourages a culture of listening to students and taking account of their wishes and feelings. - is alert to the specific needs of children in need, those with special educational needs and young carers. - has a working knowledge of LSCPB procedures - understands locally agreed processes for providing early help and intervention. - keeps detailed written records of all concerns, ensuring that such records are stored securely and flagged on, but kept separate from, the student's general file.
+- has the status and authority within the College to carry out the duties of the post, including committing resources and supporting and directing other staff. - is appropriately trained every two years for the role, with updates annually. - acts as a source of support and expertise to the College community. - encourages a culture of listening to students and taking account of their wishes and feelings. - is alert to the specific needs of children in need, those with special educational needs and young carers. - has a working knowledge of LSCPB procedures - understands locally agreed processes for providing early help and intervention. - Keep detailed, accurate, secure written records of safeguarding concerns, decisions made, and whether or not referrals have been made, and understand the purpose of this record-keeping.
+This should be flagged on, but kept separate from, the student's general file.

-- refers cases of suspected abuse to children's social care or police as appropriate. - notifies children's social care if a child with a child protection plan is absent for more than two days without explanation. - ensures that when a student with a child protection plan leaves the College, their information is passed to their new educational establishment and the student's social worker is informed where the student is vulnerable. - attends and/or contributes to child protection conferences and inter-agency meetings. - coordinates the College's contribution to child protection plans. - develops effective links with relevant statutory and voluntary agencies, including the LSCPB. - ensures that all staff sign to indicate that they have read the Safeguarding & Child Protection Policy. - ensures that the Safeguarding & Child Protection Policy is regularly reviewed and updated annually. - liaises with the Principal as appropriate. - keeps a record of staff attendance at safeguarding training. - makes the Safeguarding & Child Protection Policy available publicly, on the College website or by other means. - promotes supportive engagement with parents and ensures parents are aware of the College's role in safeguarding and that referrals about suspected abuse and neglect may be made. - works with the Principal to ensure cases concerning a member of staff are referred appropriately to the Local Authority Designated Officer (LADO) and/or the Disclosure and Barring Service (DBS). - ensures that the college knows which students currently need a social worker and understands their academic progress and attainment and maintains high aspirations for this cohort. - The Deputy DSL(s) is appropriately trained to the same standard as the DSL and, in the absence of the designated lead, carries out those functions necessary to ensure the on- going safety and protection of students. - The Safeguarding Officer (SO) may be the first point of contact for safeguarding issues and will work closely with their allocated Personal Achievement Tutors (PAT) to monitor and report concerns to the DSL.
+- refers cases of suspected abuse to children's social care or police as appropriate. - notifies children's social care if a child with a child protection plan is absent for more than two days without explanation. - ensures that when a student with a child protection plan leaves the College, their information is passed to their new educational establishment and the student's social worker is informed where the student is vulnerable. - attends and/or contributes to child protection conferences and inter-agency meetings. - coordinates the College's contribution to child protection plans. - develops effective links with relevant statutory and voluntary agencies, including the LSCPB. - ensures that all staff sign to indicate that they have read the Safeguarding & Child Protection Policy. - ensures that the Safeguarding & Child Protection Policy is regularly reviewed and updated annually. - liaises with the Principal as appropriate. - keeps a record of staff attendance at safeguarding training. - makes the Safeguarding & Child Protection Policy available publicly, on the College website or by other means. - promotes supportive engagement with parents and ensures parents are aware of the College's role in safeguarding and that referrals about suspected abuse and neglect may be made. - works with the Principal to ensure cases concerning a member of staff are referred appropriately to the Local Authority Designated Officer (LADO) and/or the Disclosure and Barring Service (DBS). - ensures that the college knows which students currently need a social worker and understands their academic progress and attainment and maintains high aspirations for this cohort. - The Deputy DSL(s) is appropriately trained to the same standard as the DSL and, in the absence of the designated lead, carries out those functions necessary to ensure the on- going safety and protection of students. - The Safeguarding and Welfare Officer may be the first point of contact for safeguarding issues and will work closely with their allocated Personal Achievement Tutors (PAT) to monitor and report concerns to the DSL.
 Training will be provided annually.